South Manchester Synagogue

-The name South Manchester Synagogue refers to both an Orthodox Jewish community in south Manchester, England and to the buildings that it occupies.
-In 2002, the community relocated from synagogue buildings in the Fallowfield district of Manchester to new premises in Bowdon, Altrincham, Greater Manchester.
+The South Manchester Synagogue is an Orthodox Jewish community and synagogue, located in Bowdon, Altrincham, South Manchester, England, in the United Kingdom.
+The congregation was formed in 1872 and worships in the Ashkenazi rite.

+In 2002, the community relocated from the Grade II listed building, built in 1913, located in the Fallowfield district, to new premises in Bowdon.

 History

 South Manchester Synagogue was founded in 1872 by a group of people who wished to cater for those Ashkenazi families who lived south of Manchester city centre.
 In 1913, the congregation moved from premises in Sidney Street, Chorlton on Medlock, to a new building in the then semi-rural location of Wilbraham Road, Fallowfield.
-This was to be its home for nearly 90 years.

 The synagogue flourished for many years in its new location, due in no small part to the arrival of successive waves of refugees from Europe in the 1930s.
 Such was the growth in membership, that an extension had to be built to the women's gallery, and later additional parallel services had to be held in the new synagogue hall during the High Holy Days.
 Membership peaked at over 800 during the 1970s.

+Just as when the synagogue moved to Wilbraham Road in 1913, in the late 1980s many congregants began to move out of the area, this time to the Hale/Bowdon region.
+This caused a sharp decline in membership, meaning that the congregation were forced to sell the Grade II listed building in Fallowfield to a Jewish student trust and move the synagogue to Bowdon.

+The 10th of August 2002 marked the day the first services were held in the new location with the official opening taking place on 6 September 2002 for Rosh Hashanah.
+In 2003, Charles, Prince of Wales visited the synagogue to mark its opening, making it the first synagogue in the United Kingdom to be opened by a member of the royal family.
+Just a year later in April 2004, the synagogue was also visited by Chief Rabbi Jonathan Sacks.

 The synagogue has a number of charismatic leaders, including for many years Rabbi Felix Carlebach, Chazan Solomon Morris and more recently Rabbi Yitzchok Rubin.
 That tradition of vibrant leadership was later continued by Rabbi Dovid Lewis and Chazan Michael Isdale.

 Throughout its history, the synagogue has had to come to terms with demographic trends within the community.
 In the same way as the move to Fallowfield reflected the move of the membership out of the city centre, so its most recent history reflects the move of many members of the congregation to Hale, Bowdon and the surrounding area.